A review of British Airways Club World on the A380

 We had possibly one of the worst arrival experiences into LAX, where we queued for 1h15 minutes to get through immigration.
 There was no business class fast-track option offered (to anyone), and we were unlucky as we merged with 2 other flights landing at the same time.
 On the plus side, the luggage was ready for us when we finally got to it.

-I really enjoyed our flight (as expected), and managed to sleep for 6 hours, quite comfortably.
+I really enjoyed our British Airways business class flight (as expected), and managed to sleep for 6 hours, quite comfortably.
 The A380 is so much quieter than other planes – and that adds to the experience too.
-The crew was excellent, which makes for a much better flight and I shall indeed try to book myself on other A380 services.
+The crew was excellent, which makes for a much better flight.

 PS.
-You can also read other flight reviews – BA Club World (Business Class) between LHR and JFK, World Traveller Plus (Premium Economy) on the new A380, and for the BA001 all business class service from London City to JFK.
-See also other airlines including Qatar Airways (Dreamliner), Jet Airways (Premiere) and JetBlue (Mint).
+You can also read other flight reviews – BA Club World (BA Business Class) between LHR and JFK, World Traveller Plus (BA Premium Economy) on the new A380, and for the BA001 all business class service from London City to JFK.
+See also other airlines including Qatar Airways (Dreamliner), American Airlines, Qantas and JetBlue (Mint).